AndrewBerry/Entitatem/README.md

 Components, Systems and Masking
 =========
-Component masks are generated when a component is registered with an Entitatem::Manager.
+Component masks are generated when a component is registered with an `Entitatem::Manager`.

 ```
 // eg.